Morning Call: Stocks & oil fall on Trump tweets

-Summary: When the US president yesterday took credit for the the stock market's tremendous gains, equities responded with declines.
+Summary: When the US president yesterday took credit for the stock market's tremendous gains, equities responded with declines.
 Much the same was seen in the oil market where a tweet berating Opec for high prices sent crude sharply lower.

 Outrageous Predictions 2023: The War Economy

 - The constantly growing global need for energy drives the world's richest to huddle up and launch a R&D project in a size the world hasn't seen since the Manhattan Project gave the US the first atomic bomb.

 French President Macron resignsThe political stalemate in France and the rise of Marie Le Pen following the 2022 elections corners President Macron, forcing him to give up on politics and resign from his position.
 At least for now.

 Gold rockets to USD 3,000 as central banks fail on inflation mandateAs markets and central banks realise that the idea that inflation is transitory is wrong, and that prices will remain higher for longer, gold is sent through the roof, hitting a price tag of USD 3,000

 EU Army forces EU down path to full unionWith continued challenges in the region and a US military that isn't aggressively enacting its former role as global policeman, the European Union agrees to create its own armed forces, bringing the whole region closer.